§ 14.1 Official Notices: Law School Record

 5. Within two weeks of acknowledgment of the complaint, the administrator, or the administrator's designee, shall respond to the substance of the complaint either by meeting with the complaining student or by written response.
 If the administrator determines that the complaint warrants corrective action or further investigation, the complaining student will be informed of the steps being taken to address or investigate the complaint.
 If further investigation is needed, the student will be informed of the results within two weeks after completion of the investigation.

 6. Appeals regarding decisions on complaints may be taken to the Dean of the Law School or, if the Dean has decided the merits of the complaint, the Provost of the University.
 Any decision made on appeal by the Dean or the Provost shall be final.

-7. A copy of the complaint and a summary of the process and resolution of the complaint shall be kept in the office of the Assistant Dean for Academic Administration and Student Affairs for a period of eight years from the date of final resolution of the complaint.
+7. A copy of the complaint and a summary of the process and resolution of the complaint shall be kept in the office of the Assistant Dean for Academic Administration and Student Affairs for a period of ten years from the date of final resolution of the complaint.

 § 14.20 Escort Service